 I'm more or less settling down and my social life is mostly centered about my family-in-law.
 I guess it's somethin that just happens at some point, but I'd like to have some more friends in the area.
 So, feel free to write me.

-Graduated with a master in Russian studies and history in 2014, now freelancing as translator, tutor for German.
+Graduated with a master in Russian studies and history in 2014, now freelancing as translator and tutor for German.
+I like being my own boss and working in my terms.
+I'm not a team player, so this just works best to me.

 Then, sports.
-I don't watch them, I'm not a team player and have never been a sports jock, so I content myself with swinging around my Indian clubs and kettlebells, but I make an effort to do that almost every day.
+I don't watch them, and as I said, I'm not a team player and have never been a sports jock, so I content myself with swinging around my Indian clubs and kettlebells, or with jogging or hiking sometimes.

 There is also music.
 I play a little guitar and piano and I sing.
 With regards to the guitar, it's enough to accompany 'Every Me,Every You' while singing it, and my piano is sufficient to play some of Schubert's Impromptus and Lieder.
 I don't have any further ambitions.